bmaddy/clojure.mn/README.md

 The web site source for [clojure.mn](http://clojure.mn/), the Minnesota Clojure group.

 ## Development:
-The target/cljsbuild-main.js file is checked in so it's available for nodejs on Heroku.
-It is not automatically generated on Heroku's servers.
+After changing things, you *must* run cljsbuild to re-generate target/cljsbuild-main.js.
+This file is checked in so the nodejs buildpack can use it.

 ## LaTeX code for creating the lambda logo:
     $$